 After completing the above information, your supervisor needs to fill in the evaluation part and submit it to the office.
 It may be done online at GSMS website.
 Progress report form could also be obtained from the website of SPS.
-Table 10 shows the results given to the student's progress report.
-Please also be noted that failure to submit the progress report will be given unsatisfactory results.
-Two consecutive unsatisfactory results is considered Fail in the candidature.
+Table 12 shows the results given to the student's progress report.

-Overall Assessment Statement by category Mark Description
+Overall Assessment Statement category by Mark Description

 Excellent 9.0 ≤ M≤ 10.0

-(a) Satisfactory Vor.
-Cood 8.0 ≤ M≤ 9.0
+(a) Satisfactory Vory Cood 8.0 ≤ M≤ 9.0

-. , Very Good $7.0 \le M \le 8.0$
+Very Good 7.0 ≤ M≤ 8.0

 Good 6.0 ≤ M≤ 7.0

-Good 5.0 ≤ M≤ 6.0
+5.0 ≤ M≤ 6.0

-(1) II C Foir $4.0 \le M \le 5.0$
+(b) Uncatisfactory Fair 4.0 ≤ M≤ 5.0

-(b) Unsatisfactory Fair $3.0 \le M \le 4.0$
+(b) Unsatisfactory 3.0 ≤ M≤ 4.0

-$2.0 \le M \le 3.0$
+2.0 ≤ M≤ 3.0

 (c) Fail Poor 1.0 ≤ M≤ 2.0

 0.0 ≤ M≤ 1.0

-Table 10: Summary of grades, marks and their interpretation
+Table 12 : Summary of grades, marks and their interpretation

-5.4 First Stage Evaluation (Research Proposal Defence)
+5.4 Research Proposal Review

-Research proposal defence is scheduled to be in the second semester for M.Phil students and Fast Track Ph.D students, and in the third semester for Ph.D students.
-For research students, the research proposal defence is also called First Stage Evaluation.
-In that semester, you must have pass the Research Methodology and University Elective courses before you could defend your research proposal.
-After you have completed successfully these two courses, you can then submit your research title and synopsis to the MJIIT Academic office.
-This is followed by submitting your research proposal report with the main contents (Chapter 1 - Chapter 5) are between 20-50 pages in length.
-The writing format for the report must be similar to the UTM Postgraduate Thesis format.
-The research proposal report should address at least the following points:
+Research proposal review is scheduled to be in the second semester for M.Phil students and Fast Track Ph.D students, and in the third semester for Ph.D students.
+For research students, the proposal review is also called First Stage Evaluation.
+Research proposal review is called Proposal Defence Seminar for mixed mode students.
+The proposal defence normally takes place in the third semester for mixed mode students.
+In that semester, you must first attend Research Methodology course before you could defend your research proposal.
+After you have completed successfully Research Methodology course, you can then submit your research title and synopsis to the MJIIT office.
+This is followed by submitting your research proposal with 10-15 pages in length for M.Phil student as well as mixed mode students and 15-20 pages in length for Ph.D student.
+The research proposal should address at least the following points: